 - Via train to “Köln-Ehrenfeld” (exit the station towards “Venloer Straße”)

 Cross Venloer Straße and go into Heliosstraße.
-After 2–3min you arrive at the last building before a construction site (on the right side).
-Entrance is next to the parking spots.
+After 2–3min you arrive at the last building before an apartment complex labeled “Stayery” (on the right side).
+The entrance is next to the parking spots.